sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Unicode font encoding definitions for XeTeX
+Short desc    : Unicode font encoding definitions for XeTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : Font encoding definitions for unicode fonts loaded by LaTeX in
+Descript     : Font encoding definitions for unicode fonts loaded by LaTeX in
              : XeTeX or LuaTeX.
 The package provides two encodings: EU1,
              : designed for use with XeTeX, which the fontspec uses for
              : unicode fonts which require no macro-level processing for